naomis-archive/forum/README.md

 ## Live Version

-This page is currently deployed.
-[View the live website.](http://forum.nhcarrigan.com/welcome)
+This project is archived and is no longer deployed.

 ## Feedback and Bugs